 Visiting Your Pet in the Hospital

-It’s best not to visit right after a procedure and during recovery from anesthesia as this can be a confusing and disorienting time for patients.
-We’ll be happy to speak with you on the phone to give you updates during the recovery period.
+It’s best not to visit right after a procedure and during recovery from anesthesia since this can be a confusing and disorienting time for pet patients.
+We’ll be happy to speak with you on the phone to give you updates during your pet’s recovery period.

-Please call ahead to let us know you’ll be visiting and so we can confirm with the doctor that it’s medically appropriate.
+Please call ahead to let us know if you’ll be visiting so we can confirm with the doctor that it’s medically appropriate.
 Visitors to the ICU must be accompanied by a staff member.
 Minors must be accompanied by an adult.

 During Your Pet’s Hospital Stay

-To help reduce patient anxiety, we have separate in-patient hospital wards for dogs and cats.
+To help reduce patient anxiety, we have separate inpatient hospital wards for dogs and cats.

 The veterinarian in charge of your pet’s care will contact you with an update by 12:00 noon after morning rounds have been completed.
 A licensed veterinary technician on your pet’s care team will update you if the doctor is unavailable.
 After this initial phone call, you may call throughout the day for status checks.
 We’ll contact you immediately if there’s any change in your pet’s condition at any time.

 Our veterinarians will communicate with your primary care veterinarian to discuss your pet’s condition and ongoing treatment plan.
 Copies of your pet’s medical record will be made available to your primary care veterinarian to help ensure a seamless transition and the best ongoing care.

 We’ll keep you informed of hospital costs and provide detailed written instructions on home care following hospital discharge.
 A doctor or technician will review the instructions with you to make sure you’re comfortable managing your pet’s care at home.